mdhuilee/Projects/Web technology with R/readme.md

-## 2. Explore Zillow data using rvest
+## 2. Explore Zillow data by scraping

 Alternatively, scrape Zillow website to get richer information and geocoding the address